Summer Research Fellowships

 These grants support thesis-related or otherwise substantive research and/or creative projects over eight to ten weeks during the summer.
 Students proposing a research project should work closely with a faculty member and library staff to articulate a focused question, challenge, or area of study to be explored.
 If proposing travel, students must verify in consultation with library staff or a faculty member that the suggested location of research is necessary to the project.
 Students must also demonstrate prior interest and background in the proposed area of study.

 Summer Research Fellowships must be at least eight weeks in length and no longer than ten weeks.

-The Center supports two faculty/staff (and two students/recent graduates) to attend the Robert Flaherty Film Seminar, the longest continuously running documentary film event in North America.
-Named after Robert Flaherty, considered by many to be the father of documentary film, the week-long seminar at Colgate University in June brings together over 160 filmmakers, artists, curators, scholars, students, and film enthusiasts to celebrate the power of the moving image.
+The Hurford Center for the Arts and Humanities supports faculty/staff and students to attend the Robert Flaherty Film Seminar, the longest continuously running documentary film event in North America.
+Named after Robert Flaherty, considered by many to be the father of documentary film, the week-long seminar brings together over 160 filmmakers, artists, curators, scholars, students, and film enthusiasts to celebrate the power of the moving image.